fjordius/fjordius/README.md

 # Hey, I’m Fjord

 I mainly code in **Lua** and **Rust**, focusing on writing efficient, powerful, and clean code.
 Python is a cool language I enjoy experimenting with for creative projects and quick prototyping.
+Im also currently learning C++ cuz rust is boring asf

 ##  What I like